If you're ready to create your LLC, here's what you need to know about naming it.

 Whether you already have a name idea in mind for your limited liability company (LLC) or you’re drawing a blank, we have some guidance for you.

 People misuse the word “unique” to mean “unusual,” but its actual meaning is “one of a kind.”
-Your LLC can’t have the same name as another business—not just because it’s good marketing, but because it’s also the law.
+Your LLC can’t have the same name as another business in your state — not just because it’s good marketing, but because it’s also the law.

 So how do you know if your brilliant business name hasn’t already been claimed?
-Googling the tar out of your proposed name is a good start, but most states have a searchable business name database on their secretary of state website.
+Googling your proposed name is a good start, but most states have a searchable business name database on their Secretary of State website.
 This allows you to quickly see if any other businesses in your state are using the name you want.
-Be aware that, although states have different rules about how different your LLC name must be from another company, most don’t consider miniscule changes to a name (e.g., adding an “s” to the name or changing up the punctuation) to be good enough to claim that your LLC is unique.

 Ideally, your LLC name should tell you something about what your business is and what you offer.
 That way, someone hearing your LLC name in conversation or seeing it on a sign as they drive by can immediately know what goods or services you’re selling and, if it’s something they want, make a mental note (or even pull over).